eclipse-kura/kura/_posts/config/2017-05-06-wi-fi-configuration.md

 - **Bgscan Module** - requests background scans for the purpose of roaming within an ESS (i.e., within a single network block with all the APs using the same SSID).
   - None - background scan is disabled
-  - Simple - periodic background scans based on signal strength
+  - Simple - periodic background scans based on the signal strength
   - Learn - learn channels used by the network and try to avoid bgscans on other channels